History of Food & Drink

-Donations to the Culinary Collection should support the academic, research, and service missions of Special Collections and Virginia Tech.
+Donations to support the History of Food & Drink should support the academic, research, and service missions of Special Collections and Virginia Tech.
 Primary and secondary resources should document the history and science of food and the implications of social conditions and changes such as eating habits, food choices, customs; social, domestic, and economic history; and scientific and technological progress in food production and preparation.
 Donations may also overlap with other subject areas of interest to Special Collections, including local/regional history, the American Civil War, and science and technology.

 The department reserves the right to accept donations without restrictions, to turn away gifts prior to donation, and to dispose appropriately of materials that, after receipt, are deemed unsuitable to the collection.
-Materials not selected for Special Collections, whether duplicates or outside the range of current policy, may be added to the Culinary Collection in Newman Library at the discretion of Special Collections and Newman Library staff.
+Materials not selected for Special Collections, whether duplicates or outside the range of current policy, may be added to support the History of Food & Drink in Newman Library at the discretion of Special Collections and Newman Library staff.

 Types of Donations Desired